 let login_service = Action.register_post_coservice' ~post_params:(string "login" ** string "password") (fun () (login, password) -> ... (* Check password and open a session *))

-The register_post_coservice' allows to define a non-attached POST coservice.
+The register_post_coservice' allows you to define a non-attached POST coservice.
 As you can see it does not take a path parameter: it is available at any URL.
-The post_params parameter describes the parameters expected by the service (here two strings, called "login" and "password").
+The post_params parameter describes the parameters expected by the service (used here as two strings, called "login" and "password").
 The function that implements the service takes no GET argument, and two POST arguments (here called login and password).

-Ocsigen allows to register dynamically new services.
-This makes possible to create customized services that will depend on previous interaction with one user.
+Ocsigen provides you with the ability to dynamically register new services.
+This allows one to create customized services that will depend on previous interaction with the user.

-This helps a lot to implement a very common Web interaction scheme: sequences of pages, each one depending on the previous ones.
+This greatly helps in implementing a common Web interaction scheme: presenting a sequences of pages, each one depending on the previous ones.
 For example if you want to buy a plane ticket, you fill a first form, then the Web site displays a list of tickets.
-If you choose one of them, the site may for example display another form asking for your personal information, then another for the paiement, etc. On each of these steps, you can duplicate the browser window, or press the back button of the browser, and make another choice.
-Implementing correctly this behaviour is very tricky with usual Web frameworks and many implementation are erroneous.
+If you choose one of them, the site may for example display another form asking for your personal information, then another for the payment, and so on.
+On each of these steps, you can duplicate the browser window, or press the back button of the browser, and make another choice.
+Accounting for this behaviour correctly is very tricky with typical Web frameworks and many implementations are buggy and error-prone.

-To be implemented correctly, such a behaviour requires to save all the information about each step of the interaction with each user.
+To be implemented correctly, such a behaviour requires saving all the information about each step of the interaction with each user.
 With usual Web programming frameworks, you will probably use tables on server side.
-But this is tedious work, and many Web sites are bugged for this reason.
+But this is cumbersome and tedious work, and many Web sites are bugged for this reason.

 With dynamic services, you create a new service for each point of the interaction tree.
-It is not possible any more to take the wrong one, and this is very easy to write.
+It is no longer possible to take the wrong path through the tree, and–better yet–this is very easy to write.

 This feature is usually called continuation based Web programming.